 But we do have some sweet Chinese markets on Calle General Margallo, as well as Cosmo Cash and Carry on Bravo Murillo, which has food from South America, the Philippines, India and more.

 And in my area there are restaurants like La Casa del Ceviche (for Peruvian food), Mr Vu which is apparently pretty good Vietnamese food, and more – fancy steakhouses, fish restaurants, Chinese food, sushi.

 Some of the other places in the neighborhood are hit or miss – I wouldn’t come here for Indian food, for example.
-(The only Indian place I’ve been to here is so bad I don’t even want to name it.)
+(The only Indian place I’ve been to in Tetuán is so bad I don’t even want to name it.)

-On the other hand there are probably some good restaurants in Tetuán I’ve yet to try.
+On the other hand there are probably some good restaurants here in the narrio I’ve yet to try.
 Hit me up if you have any recommendations.

-Also, I should mention our two big markets: Mercado de Tetuán and Mercado de Maravillas (close to Cuatro Caminos).
+Also, I should mention our two big markets: Mercado de Tetuán (near Metro Tetuán) and Mercado de Maravillas (close to Cuatro Caminos).
 Maravillas is huge and very active, with more “ethnic” food on offer.
 Mercado de Tetuán is more traditionally Spanish, and a lot smaller.
 But they’re both great.

 (There’s some cool street art in the barrio too.)